matt-FFFFFF/pulumi-azure-alz/README.md

 }
 ```

 The provider makes this component resource available in the `construct` function in `provider/pkg/provider/provider.go`.
-When `construct` is called and the `typ` argument is `xyz:index:StaticPage`, we create an instance of the `StaticPage` component resource and return its `URN` and state.
+When `construct` is called and the `typ` argument is `azure:index:StaticPage`, we create an instance of the `StaticPage` component resource and return its `URN` and state.

 ```go
 func constructStaticPage(ctx *pulumi.Context, name string, inputs provider.ConstructInputs,